jc-juarez/gnulinux-tictactoe/README.md

 ./TicTacToe.out
 ```

-This project was made using Visual Studio 2022 in Windows 11 through the C++ for Linux Development tool via SSH to the WSL. *Tested in Ubuntu 20.04.3 LTS
+This project was made using Visual Studio 2022 in Windows 11 through the C++ for Linux Development tool via SSH to the WSL. *Tested in Ubuntu 20.04.3 LTS.